 CUW engages with different Research Lines that focus on the co-evolution of utility companies, urban infrastructures and access to water from a historical and multiscalar perspective.
 Results are translated to Teaching formats and Publications, and communicated to wider audiences through a diversity of Events.

 She has published academic, educational and policy pieces in the fields of corporatization, water governance, urban infrastructures, citizenship; socio-ecological inequalities; urban political ecology; and environmental history.
-Currently, she is working on her book manuscript, Corporatization and the Right to Water in Colombia: Conflicts, Citizenship and Social Inequality.

 Rachel Carson Center for Environment and Society, LMU Munich